Letters and numbers

 The distinction between lowercase and uppercase can be difficult to make: transcribing upper or lower case MUST be consistent.

-Lowercase letters MUST NOT be normalized into capital letters.
 However, when the tracing of a letter at the beginning of a word is ambiguous and could be considered a lowercase letter when we expect a capital letter, we MAY transcribe it as a capital letter.

 Drop capitals and decorated letters MUST be transcribed with capital letters and MUST be considered as not a part of the same text line as the line they semantically belong to: they should be identified as drop capitals during the image segmentation phase.